-As you can see, the objective was rather simple.
-Create a drain route line around the entire perimeter of the floor for excessive rainwater which had found its way into the home, giving it another way out.
-In the beginning, a hand pump was used to reduce the water level in the home, the water being captured in a tank designed to handle large amounts of water run-off.
+As you can see, the objective was relatively simple.
+Create a drain route line around the entire floor perimeter for excessive rainwater, which had found its way into the home, giving it another way out.
+In the beginning, a hand pump was used to reduce the water level in the home, the water is captured in a tank designed to handle large amounts of water run-off.
 The holding tank (a few feet deep or so) would then be pumped out again outside the home and foundation, often some distance of several feet, to avoid returning moisture creeping in.

 Types of Sump Pumps

 When it comes to the actual design of the pump in your sump pump systems, there are two primary types of sump pumps you will usually find.
 The design of your pump will vary based on the size of your sump basin and whether or not it requires a pump that can be positioned under or out of the water.
 These two types of pumps are pedestal and submersible pumps.